SoftUni-Internal/interactive-content/RO/00-Unit-Testing-And-NUnit/01-Unit-Testing-Concepts.md

 The difference between unit testing and integration testing is that unit tests examine the functionality of a **single unit** and they mock the external dependencies, while integration tests examine the functionality on **several units together** and test the integration between the dependent units.

-Unit Tests have a smaller scope, which is usually a **single public method** (or function).
+Unit tests have a smaller scope, which is usually a **single public method** (or function).

-Integration Tests implement more complex scenarios.
+Integration tests implement more complex scenarios.

 Integration testing is performed early in the development process after some of the components are written and unit tested, and they need to be integrated into modules with more complex functionality.